Crosbie/app-template/README.md

 ### cloud
 So far just contains a sample login function, setup so that it can easily tie into an external back-end system.
+The cloud code also contains tests written in nodeunit.

 ---